-School End Time: 3:00- 3:05 pm for 4K - 5K students.
-For grades 1-5, 3:10 pm for bus and walkers.
-On Wednesdays, early dismissal for teacher collaboration, students will be dismissed at 2:05pm and 2:10 respectively for bus and walkers.
+School End Time: 3:00 pm for 4K - 5K students.
+For grades 1-5, 3:00 pm for bus and walkers.
+On Wednesdays, early dismissal for teacher collaboration, students will be dismissed at 2:00 pm respectively for bus and walkers.

 Excusing Students Early: If it is necessary for a child to leave school early, parents or guardians need to make arrangements with the school office for the child's release.
-The child will be sent for and excused from the office.
+The child will be sent to and excused from the office.
 Students will only be released from the office to a parent or a person designated (in writing) by the parent.
 If the adult is unknown to office staff, identification must be presented.
 Students must sign out in the office prior to leaving the building for any reason.
 Likewise, they must sign back in upon returning to school.